Harmony: A Joint Self-Supervised and Weakly-Supervised Framework for Learning General Purpose Visual Representations: Experiments

-\textbf{Hyper-parameter tuning.} We focus mainly on the introduced $\alpha_c$ parameter of Equation \ref{eq:contrastive} that controls the weight of soft and hard CLIP targets, and the parameters in Equation \ref{eq:harmony_loss} that control the influence of each objective in Harmony.
-In Appendix \ref{sec:other_ablations}, we provide additional experiments such as the effect of passing the two global crops compared to a minimally augmented image to our pixel reconstruction objective, using iBOT's data augmentation with CLIP, using an mask scheduler to change the MAE mask ratio throughout training, and masking the images passed to CLIP \cite{flip, attentive}.
+\textbf{Hyper-parameter tuning.} We tune the introduced $\alpha_c$ parameter of Equation \ref{eq:contrastive} that controls the weight of soft and hard CLIP targets, and the parameters in Equation \ref{eq:harmony_loss} that control the influence of each objective in Harmony.
+In Appendix \ref{sec:other_ablations}, we provide additional experiments such as the effect of (1) passing the two global crops compared to a single image to our pixel reconstruction objective, (2) using iBOT's data augmentation with CLIP, (3) using a mask scheduler to change the MAE mask ratio throughout training, and (4) masking the images passed to CLIP \citep{flip, attentive}.

-\textit{Influence of $\alpha_c$ for soft targets.} For the $\alpha_c$ parameter in the contrastive loss, we compare two situations: a higher alpha value ($\alpha_c$ = 0.2) reached early in the training (10 epochs), compared to a lower alpha ($\alpha_c = 0.05$), reached later in the training (15 epochs).
-We show both results on the left part of Table \ref{tab:hp}.
-A higher value performs significantly better.
+\textit{Influence of $\alpha_c$ for soft targets.} For the $\alpha_c$ parameter in the contrastive loss, we compare two situations: A higher alpha value ($\alpha_c$ = 0.2) reached early in the training (10~epochs) results in a 0-shot accuracy of 20.5, while a lower alpha ($\alpha_c = 0.05$), reached later in the training (15~epochs) results in a 0-shot accuracy of 16.6.

-\textit{Loss weight.} In the right part of Table \ref{tab:hp}, we adjust the weight parameter for each of the four loss functions added on top of the contrastive loss.
+\textit{Loss weight.} In Table \ref{tab:shot_loss}, we adjust the weight parameter for each of the four loss functions added on top of the contrastive loss.
 We observe slight performance changes, with setting the weight to one generally performing better.